bgplab/bgplab/docs/3-upcoming.md

 ## BGP in Enterprise Networks

-* Use IBGP with multiple WAN edge routers
 * Use BGP local preference to prefer one of the upstream providers
 * Use more complex BGP local preference setup to prefer direct connectivity with customers of upstream ISPs
 * Use MED to influence route selection in an upstream ISP